GoraNetwork/developer-quick-start/README.md

  * [Algorand Beaker framework](https://github.com/algorand-devrel/beaker "Algorand Beaker GitHub page")

 Refer to documentation at the above links for download and installation instructions.
-Alternatively, you may use Algokit, Algorand's simplified environment setup toolkit that will handle that for you.
-Algorand Sandbox must run a local Algorand network which is the default, but make sure not to start it on testnet or devnet Algorand networks unintentionally.
+If using a different package to setup your Algorand node, such as AlgoKit, find out its Algod API connection port number and have it handy during setup of Gora software as you may need to override the default value of `4001`.

-**Warning!*** By default, the Algorand Sandbox runs its local network, automatically confirming new transactions on time period basis.
+**Warning!*** By default, Algorand Sandbox runs its local network automatically confirming new transactions on time period basis.
 This is currently the recommended mode for Gora development.
-The "dev" mode of Algorand Sandbox which confirms every transaction instantly and places it in its own round is currently not supported.
-It is incompatible with security mechanisms of production Gora smart contracts.
+The "dev" mode of Algorand Sandbox which confirms every transaction instantly and places it in its own round is not supported by Gora.
+It is incompatible with security mechanisms of Gora smart contracts.

-To check that an Algorand development node is up and running on your host, execute:
-`curl http://localhost:4001/versions`.
-You should get a JSON response with version information fields, including: `"genesis_id":"sandnet-v1"`.

 ### Gora software